Critic's Notebook

 The snowbirds fly down and begin to bask on our beaches, holding up parties or looking at the latest Faena art piece that blows up all over social media (this year’s being Es Devlin’s library on the beach).

-As we feast on the delicious, gourmet selection in the Artscape Lounge, the invite to Diplo’s Flaunt Magazine appearance hits our inbox.
-A regular Art Week occurrence, with the yearly festivities often serving as a front for degenerate party activities that are disguised by the terms’ activation’ or ‘sponsorship’.
+As we feast on the delicious, gourmet selection in the Artscape Lounge, the invite to Diplo’s Flaunt magazine appearance hits our inbox.
+It’s a regular Art Week occurrence, the annual festivities often serving as a front for degenerate party activities that are disguised by the terms “activation” or “sponsorship.”

 $30,000